Amanciolicious/veggieconnect/README.md

 VeggieConnect is a comprehensive agricultural application built for the farmers, suppliers, and customers of Bogo City.
 This platform connects local producers with their community through modern technology.

-**Mission:** Mission: Make fresh vegetables and farm products more accessible through direct connections with farmers and suppliers, while promoting sustainable agriculture in Bogo City.
+**Mission:** Make fresh vegetables and farm products more accessible through direct connections with farmers and suppliers, while promoting sustainable agriculture in Bogo City.

 ## Key Features